ufoscout/docker-compose-wait/README.md

 The behaviour of the wait utility can be configured with the following environment variables:

 - _WAIT_LOGGER_LEVEL_ : the output logger level.
 Valid values are: _debug_, _info_, _error_, _off_. the default is _debug_.
-- _WAIT_HOSTS_: comma separated list of pairs host:port for which you want to wait.
+- _WAIT_HOSTS_: comma-separated list of pairs host:port for which you want to wait.
+- _WAIT_PATHS_: comma-separated list of paths (i.e. files or directories) on the local filesystem for which you want to wait until they exist.
-- _WAIT_HOSTS_TIMEOUT_: max number of seconds to wait for all the hosts to be available before failure.
+- _WAIT_TIMEOUT_: max number of seconds to wait for all the hosts/paths to be available before failure.
 The default is 30 seconds.
 - _WAIT_HOST_CONNECT_TIMEOUT_: The timeout of a single TCP connection to a remote host before attempting a new connection.
 The default is 5 seconds.
-- _WAIT_BEFORE_HOSTS_: number of seconds to wait (sleep) before start checking for the hosts availability
+- _WAIT_BEFORE_: number of seconds to wait (sleep) before start checking for the hosts/paths availability
-- _WAIT_AFTER_HOSTS_: number of seconds to wait (sleep) once all the hosts are available
+- _WAIT_AFTER_: number of seconds to wait (sleep) once all the hosts/paths are available
 - _WAIT_SLEEP_INTERVAL_: number of seconds to sleep between retries.
 The default is 1 second.

 ## Using on non-linux systems